Knockoi/Mosfet-calculator/README.md

 # How to use
 1. Go to [releases](https://github.com/Knockoi/Mosfet-calculator/releases) download the latest  .py file.
-2. op .py file and wa la!!
+2. open .py file and wa la!!

 > [!IMPORTANT]